Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction to combinatorics: Introduction

 \subsection{Two notions of derivatives}

-We introduce the two notions of derivatives and more notations will be given in Sections \ref{ss prelim} and \ref{ss two derivatives}.
-Let $G_n=\mathrm{GL}_n(F)$, the general linear group over a non-Archimedean field $F$.
-For $a,b \in \mathbb Z$ with $b-a\geq 0$ and a cuspidal representation $\rho$ of $G_m$, we shall call $[a,b]_{\rho}$ to be a segment and define $l_a([a,b]_{\rho})=(b-a+1)m$.
+We now introduce the two notions of derivatives and more notations will be given in Sections \ref{ss prelim} and \ref{ss two derivatives}.
+Let $G_n=\mathrm{GL}_n(F)$, the general linear group over $F$.
+For $a,b \in \mathbb Z$ with $b-a\geq 0$ and a cuspidal representation $\rho$ of $G_m$, we shall call $[a,b]_{\rho}$ a {\it segment} (see Section \ref{ss notations}) and define $l_{abs}([a,b]_{\rho})=(b-a+1)m$, called the {\it absolute length} of the segment $[a,b]_{\rho}$.
 Zelevinsky \cite{Ze80} showed that essentially square-integrable representations of $G_n$ can be parametrized by those segments.
 For each segment $\Delta$, we shall denote by $\mathrm{St}(\Delta)$ the corresponding essentially square-integrable representation (see Section \ref{ss zel langlands class}).

 Let $\mathrm{Irr}(G_n)$ be the set of (isomorphism classes of) irreducible smooth complex representations of $G_n$.
 Let $\mathrm{Irr}=\sqcup_n \mathrm{Irr}(G_n)$.
 Let $N_i \subset G_n$ (depending on $n$) be the unipotent radical containing matrices of the form $ $, where $u$ is a $(n-i)\times i$ matrix.
 There exists at most one irreducible module $\tau \in \mathrm{Irr}(G_{n-i})$ such that